charliesire/FunQuant/papier_package/papier_package.md

                                density_ratio = density_ratio)
 ```

-Figure \autoref{is_quanti} shows the sampled points, their associated probabilistic weights, and the obtained prototypes.
+\autoref{is_quanti} shows the sampled points, their associated probabilistic weights, and the obtained prototypes.
 It clearly appears that this sampling brings more information about each Voronoi cells.

 ![Sampling and quantization with importance sampling weights. \label{is_quanti}](is_quanti.jpg){ width="1100" style="display: block; margin: 0 auto" }